foresto/joystickwake/README.rst

 --------------------------

 In many desktop environments, no configuration is needed.
-Joystickwake comes pre-configured with commands that will defer DPMS power-off and common screensavers.
+Joystickwake comes preconfigured with commands that will defer DPMS power-off and common screensavers.
 Those commands are::

     xset dpms force on s reset